DataTalksClub/machine-learning-zoomcamp/08-deep-learning/05-transfer-learning.md

 - `CategoricalCrossentropy()`: method to produces a one-hot array containing the probable match for each category in multi classification
 - `model.fit()`: method to train model
 - `epochs`: number of iterations over all of the training data
-- `history.history`: history attribute is a dictionary recording loss and metrics values (accuracy in our case) for at each epoch
+- `history.history`: history attribute is a dictionary recording loss and metrics values (accuracy in our case) for each epoch

 ## Notes